GregorioD8/my_flask_app_business/README.md

 # Navigate to the server folder /server
 cd server

-# If Running on Flask locally.
-Currently on Render
 # Run python seed.py to seed the database
 delete app.db then run python seed.py